General Guidelines for Use of Facilities by External Groups and Individuals-70.01.01

 The following procedure outlines Howard Community College’s (HCC) general guidelines for facilities use by external groups and individuals.

 All indoor and outdoor facilities will be assigned on the following priority basis:

-College premises cannot be used for parties, celebrations, recitals, etc. that are essentially private in nature such as birthdays, weddings, anniversaries, and other similar social gatherings.
+College premises cannot be used for parties, celebrations, recitals, etc. that are essentially private in nature such as birthdays, weddings, anniversaries, memorial services, and other similar social gatherings.

 Applications for Use of Areas

 Classrooms, Conference Rooms, The Rouse Company Foundation Student Services Hall, The Health Sciences Building, and the Kittleman Room

 Requests for the use of classroom space will be submitted on an “Application for Facility Use” form to the facilities use manager.
 Applications will be received and acted upon in accordance with the priority schedule and should be submitted at least four weeks prior to the activity to the facilities use manager.